Lilspartan/Gabir-Rebuild/posts/nurburgring-24-2023.md

 ![image](/posts/nurburgring-24-2023/header.jpg)

-This weekend the PA League is fielding two teams in the [Nurburgring 24h](https://www.iracing.com/this-week-iracing-nurburgring-24-special-event-2023/), below you'll find a list of the teams and their drivers.
+This weekend the PA League is fielding three teams in the [Nurburgring 24h](https://www.iracing.com/this-week-iracing-nurburgring-24-special-event-2023/), below you'll find a list of the teams and their drivers.

 ## Anvil Night